fix atom/swap command

 Some fixes have an associated potential energy.
 Examples of such fixes include: efield, gravity, addforce, langevin, restrain, temp/berendsen, temp/rescale, and wall fixes.
 For that energy to be included in the total potential energy of the system (the quantity used when performing GCMC moves), you MUST enable the fix_modify energy option for that fix.
 The doc pages for individual fix commands specify if this should be done.

 This fix writes the state of the fix to binary restart files.
-This includes information about the random number generator seed, the next timestep for MC exchanges, etc. See the read_restart command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.
+This includes information about the random number generator seed, the next timestep for MC exchanges, the number of exchange attempts and successes etc. See the read_restart command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.

 None of the fix_modify options are relevant to this fix.